Your Primary Contacts

 He has a BS in Political Science from Idaho State University and a MP Aff. in Public Affairs from the University of Texas.

-Melanie Hobart is an FCS GROUP project consultant with nine years of public sector business management and financial consulting experience.
+Melanie Hobart is an FCS GROUP project consultant with 12 years of public sector business management and financial consulting experience.
 She has performed water and electric utility rate studies and financial forecasting throughout Washington State and Alaska.
 Melanie’s electric utility finance experience includes load forecast analysis, rate setting, and policy and regulatory analysis.

 What she enjoys the most about her work is engaging with public utilities on developing sustainable solutions.
 When she is not problem solving her way through a model, she rolls with a local Seattle rowing team.